scibiome/boostdiff_inference/README.md

 BoostDiff will output two txt files and a folder containing the plots for the training progression for the modified AdaBoost models.
 <br />
-<br />Note that BoostDiff is run twice:
+<br /> Note that BoostDiff is run twice:
 <br /> Run 1: The disease condition will be used as the target condition (with control condition as baseline).
+Results will be generated in the subfolder "disease".
 <br /> Run 2: The control/healthy condition will be used as the target condition (with disease condition as baseline).
+Results will be generated in the subfolder "control".
-<br /> <br /> BoostDiff will create two subfolders named "disease" and "control".
-In each subfolder, the first txt file shows the data for the mean difference in prediction error between the disease and control samples after training the boosted differential trees.
+<br /> <br /> In each subfolder, the first txt file shows the data for the mean difference in prediction error between the disease and control samples after training the boosted differential trees.
 The second txt file contains the raw output network.

-###  Filtering
+###  Step 2: Filtering

 To obtain the final differential network, the raw network should be filtered for target genes in which BoostDiff found a more predictive model for the target condition.
 This additional step is crucial and part of the pipeline, as a trained model will not always be more predictive of a target condition.